jgcfyidev/jgcfyi/content/2-Agency.md

 fallacy](https://thedecisionlab.com/biases/planning-fallacy)
-is a related mental model that describes the tendency of individuals and institutions to underestimate the time, costs, and risks associated with completing a task, often in spite of past experiences.
-While those involved may blame this poor judgment on a [basic human tendency](https://www.nyu.edu/about/news-publications/news/2007/october/study_reveals_how_the_brain.html) for optimism, the phenomenon is also likely related to professionals who believe themselves more capable than the population they are planning for---no matter the local intricacies (and *of course* unrelated to the influence and money that might [flow through them](https://www.youtube.com/watch?v=BMGr4yyE1uc&t=1843s)).
+is a related mental model that describes the tendency of individuals and institutions to underestimate the time, costs, and risks associated with completing a task, often despite past experiences.
+While those involved may blame this poor judgment on a [basic human tendency](https://www.nyu.edu/about/news-publications/news/2007/october/study_reveals_how_the_brain.html) for optimism, the phenomenon is also likely related to professionals who believe themselves more capable than the population they are planning for---no matter the local intricacies (and, *of course*, unrelated to the influence and money that might [flow through them](https://www.youtube.com/watch?v=BMGr4yyE1uc&t=1843s)).
 No matter the cause, overconfidence at such a scale can lead to more